Investment Strategies That Work – Day 3 Is Buy & Hold Dead or Alive?

 Today, we’re going to look at buy and hold.

-For our purposes, we’ve going to look at the strategy of buying and holding the S&P 500 index because its probably one of the best ways to track overall market performance.
+For our purposes, we’ve going to look at the strategy of buying and holding the S&P 500 index because it’s probably one of the best ways to track overall market performance.
 Here’s more on the S&P 500 from Wikipedia:

 The S&P 500 is a value weighted index published since 1957 of the prices of 500 large cap common stocks actively traded in the United States.
 The stocks included in the S&P 500 are those of large publicly held companies that trade on either of the two largest American stock markets, the New York Stock Exchange and NASDAQ.
 Almost all of the stocks included in the index are among the 500 American stocks with the largest market capitalizations.

-1. Invest in a S&P 500 index fund or an S&P 500 exchange traded fund.
+1. Invest in an S&P 500 index fund or an S&P 500 exchange traded fund.
+(Here’s a nice discussion of ETFs vs Mutual funds for those interested.)

 2. Do not sell it.